What to do with your old phone

 Video

-Most people like a phone upgrade but your unwanted devices often contain a wealth of natural materials that the planet is running out of.
+Phones are much more precious than for sending a text.
+Many contain natural elements that the world is running out of.

-As well as metals like gold and platinum, some phones contain tantalum which can be used in medical devices like hearing aids and pace makers.

-So what can you do to help save some of those materials?

 -